This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

-- Very easy to remove – does not leave any residue behind
+Very easy to remove – does not leave behind residue

-Other things that it can be applied to include fridges, whiteboards, and other non-porous surfaces (some painted walls may be suitable).
+Besides windows, it can also be applied to fridges, whiteboards, and other non-porous surfaces (some painted walls may be suitable).

 Window Cling is available in 7 different colors: